 GeneCards Summary for CHAT Gene

 CHAT (Choline O-Acetyltransferase) is a Protein Coding gene.
-Diseases associated with CHAT include Myasthenic Syndrome, Congenital, 6, Presynaptic and Myasthenic Syndrome, Congenital, 1A, Slow-Channel.
-Among its related pathways are Circadian entrainment and Neurotransmitter Release Cycle.
+Diseases associated with CHAT include Myasthenic Syndrome, Congenital, 6, Presynaptic and Congenital Myasthenic Syndrome With Episodic Apnea.
+Among its related pathways are Metabolism and Transmission across Chemical Synapses.
 GO annotations related to this gene include transferase activity, transferring acyl groups and choline O-acetyltransferase activity.
 An important paralog of this gene is CRAT.

 UniProtKB/Swiss-Prot for CHAT Gene